vyoussofzadeh/MCW-MEGlab/README.md

 # MEG-MCW data analysis pipelines
-A repostiory contains data analysis pipelines developed at the Medical College of Wisconsin (MCW) magnetoencephalptagy laboratory.
+This repostiory contains data analysis pipelines developed at the Medical College of Wisconsin (MCW) magnetoencephalptagy laboratory.